webiny/docs.webiny.com/docs/guides/headless-vuejs-tutorial.md

 export default apolloClient;
 ```

-Now we will add this apollo Client to our Vue app so that we can fetch the content from the Content Delivery API, [`main.js`](https://github.com/webiny/webiny-examples/blob/master/headlesscms-vuejs/main.js)
+Now we will add this apollo Client to our Vue app so that we can fetch the content from the Content Delivery API.

+Let's head over to [`main.js`](https://github.com/webiny/webiny-examples/blob/master/headlesscms-vuejs/src/main.js) file:

 ```ts
 import Vue from 'vue'